dalemartyn/dalestillman.com/src/work/2017-05-12-charnwood-brewery.md

   </div>
 </figure>

+As we were adding a shop to the website, we used it as a chance to move over from the bespoke Ruby on Rails CMS that was being used to WordPress and Woocommerce.
+Woocommerce gives you a lot of functionality out of the box, including tax calculations, shipping options, and payment gateways.
+Woocommerce is also free and open-source, although premium plugins can be purchased to extend its functionality.
+We used the Table Rate Shipping and Royal Mail plugins, as the cases of beer were to be delivered by courier at £8 per case, with the merchandise and posters being delivered by Royal Mail based on their package size and weight.

 <figure>
   <div class="c-image-background u-rounded">
     {% image "/charnwood-brewery/charnwood-brewery-product-page.json" %}
   </div>
 </figure>

+The design of the site was largely based on the previous version of the site.
+Our designer [Beth][2] and I worked on the design of the shop, and we freshened up the rest of the site and improved the navigation and structure.

 <figure>
   <div class="c-image-background u-rounded">
     {% image "/charnwood-brewery/charnwood-brewery-beers-page.json" %}
   </div>
   <figcaption>
-    We added a grid system to improve the consistency of layouts between pages and across screen sizes.
-Responsive images were used to make the artwork look super sharp and crispy.
+    We used a grid system to improve the consistency of layouts between pages and across screen sizes.
+I also made use of responsive image sizes to make the artwork look super sharp and crispy.
   </figcaption>
 </figure>